RobloxAPI/doc/src/doc/en/api/class/Studio.md

 typing.

 ### Details
-While enabled, when typing in the script editor, if the typed character is a closing bracket or quote that equals the next character after the cursor, and the character has a matching opening character, then the cursor moves one character forward instead of typing.
+When typing in the script editor while this setting is enabled, if the typed character is a closing bracket or quote that equals the next character after the cursor, and the character has a matching opening character, then the cursor moves one character forward instead of typing.

 This is used in conjunction with [Auto Closing Brackets][ACB] and [Auto Closing Quotes][ACQ] to skip over characters that have been inserted automatically.